-- To familiarize the students with the functioning of different types of DC, AC machines, - To illustrate the different testing techniques available for DC, AC machines and transformer and obtain their characteristics practically. - To make the students understand the concept of predetermination of voltage regulation of alternator by various method. - To make the students understand the V and inverted V characteristics of three phase synchronous machine at different load condition - To illustrate the synchronization and parallel operation of 3 phase alternators.
+- To familiarize the students with the functioning of different types of DC, AC machines. - To illustrate the different testing techniques available for DC, AC machines and transformer and obtain their characteristics practically. - To make the students understand the concept of predetermination of voltage regulator of alternator by various methods.

 - 1. Open Circuit Characteristics of DC Shunt Generator - 2.
 Internal & External Characteristics of DC Shunt & Compound Generators - 3.
 Swinburne's Test - 4.
 Open Circuit & Short Circuit Tests on Single Phase Transformer - 5.
 Separation of Losses in Single Phase Transformer - 6.
 Pseudo load test on Three Phase Transformer - 7.
-Load test on 3 phase slip ring induction generators - 8.
-Load test on 3 phase slip ring induction motor - 9.
+Load test on 3 phase slip ring induction motor and generator - 8.
+Circle Diagram of 3 phase cage induction motor - 9.
 Predetermination of equivalent circuit of 1 phase induction motor - 10.
-Predetermination of voltage regulation of 3 phase alternator using - a) EMF method b) MMF method c) ZPF method - d) V and inverted V curves of synchronous motor - 11.
+Predetermination of voltage regulation of 3 phase alternator using - a) EMF method b.
+MMF method c.
+ZPF method - 11.
+V and inverted V curves of synchronous motor - 12.
 Synchronization and parallel operation of two 3 phase alternators

-- 1. Understand the construction, working principles & operations of DC machines and transformers, Induction motors and Synchronous machines. - 2.
+- 1. Understand the construction, working principles and operations of DC machines, transformers, Induction motors and Synchronous machines. - 2.
 Predict the performance of electrical machines from their equivalent circuit models. - 3.
 Validate the theoretical concepts by conducting experiments in practical sessions. - 4.
 Distinguish the various categories of electrical machines. - 5.
 Study the different testing techniques available to assess the performance of machine.